-Testing rates have been trending upwards throughout January and into February, and this has continued towards the end of March.
-The proportion of tests reported as positive, known as 'positivity', remains steady at 4.3% for the 7 days ending 19th March.
+Testing rates have been trending upwards throughout January and into February.
+The proportion of tests reported as positive, known as 'positivity', remains high at 10.4% for the 7 days ending 19th February.

 Situations and outbreaks

 Situations investigated in the last week include workplaces, care homes, and educational settings.